ursho2552/bern3d_tools/bern3d_spinup/README.md

 - **Multi-phase Spinup:** Supports up to 3 spinup phases, each with its own configuration and SLURM script.
 - **Dynamic Directory Creation:** Automatically creates run directories for each spinup phase and copies the necessary template files.
 - **Configuration Management:** Reads configuration files in YAML format and validates paths and parameters.
-- **SLURM Job Submission:** Submits jobs for each spinup phase with optional dependencies between phases.
+- **SLURM Job Submission:** Submits jobs for each spinup phase with dependencies between phases.

 ---